 SCIENCE ADVISORY BOARD

-Quaternary ammonium compounds (“QACs” or “quats”) are a broad class of several hundred chemicals.
-QACs were first discovered in the early 1940s and used mainly as active ingredients in antimicrobials, disinfectants, sanitizers, and surfactants.
-QACs also have many uses beyond disinfection, including wood preservatives, herbicides, eye drops, mouthwashes, nasal sprays, detergents and shampoos, dryer sheets and fabric softeners.
+From September 2020 to June 2021, the SAB discussed the listing of Quaternary ammonium compounds (“QACs” or “quats”).
+QACs represent a broad class of several hundred chemicals.
+They were first discovered in the early 1940s and are primarily used as active ingredients in antimicrobials, disinfectants, sanitizers, and surfactants.
+In addition to disinfection, QACs have many other applications, including wood preservatives, herbicides, eye drops, mouthwashes, nasal sprays, detergents, shampoos, dryer sheets, and fabric softeners.

-In reviewing the science about DDAC and ADBAC, the SAB had concerns related to these substances, including respiratory system irritation and inflammation including outcomes consistent with occupational asthma and work-exacerbated asthma; corrosive effects; hazard for aquatic life; and environmental fate and persistence.
-The SAB had additional concerns for reproductive effects and neural tube development.
+In reviewing the science about two groups of QACs with the following representative chemicals, didecyl dimethyl ammonium chloride (DDAC) and alkyl dimethyl benzyl ammonium chloride (ADBAC), the SAB had concerns related to these substances.
+These included respiratory system irritation and inflammation, including outcomes consistent with occupational asthma and work-exacerbated asthma; corrosive effects; hazard for aquatic life; and environmental fate and persistence.
+The SAB also had additional concerns about reproductive effects and neural tube development.

-After reviewing the science and the hazards of QACs, the TURA Science Advisory Board recommended in May 2021 that certain DDAC and ADBAC chemicals be added to the TURA list of Toxic or Hazardous Substances.
-The next steps in the TURA process will include a policy analysis and consideration by the TURA Advisory Committee and TURA Administrative Council.
+After reviewing the science and hazards associated with QACs, the TURA Science Advisory Board recommended in May 2021 that certain DDAC and ADBAC chemicals be included on the TURA list of Toxic or Hazardous Substances.
+The TURA Administrative Council subsequently voted to include these specific DDAC and ADBAC chemicals on the list.

 Learn More: Quats Fact Sheet